nn-iit-bd-dev/Leveraging_LLMs_for_Mobility_Forecasting/README.md

 # Hurricane Ian POI Visit Forecasting (D14 Task)

-## Abstract
+## 📑 Abstract
 Natural disasters like hurricanes cause abrupt and severe disruptions in human mobility and business activity, posing significant challenges for short-term forecasting models that support disaster response and resource allocation.

 Traditional statistical and deep learning approaches often fail to adapt to the context-sensitive shifts in visitation patterns during such events.
-To address these limitations, we introduce a disaster-aware mobility prediction framework that integrates large language models (LLMs) with retrieval-augmented generation (RAG).
-The framework uses prompting to seamlessly integrate high-resolution point-of-interest (POI)-level mobility data with geospatial contextual signals, such as evacuation orders.
-It also employs parameter-efficient fine-tuning to create LLMs tailored specifically for mobility forecasting tasks during disasters.
+To address these limitations, we introduce a disaster-aware mobility prediction framework that integrates **large language models (LLMs)** with **retrieval-augmented generation (RAG)**.

+The framework uses prompting to seamlessly integrate high-resolution **point-of-interest (POI)-level mobility data** with **geospatial contextual signals**, such as evacuation orders.
+It also employs **parameter-efficient fine-tuning** to create LLMs tailored specifically for mobility forecasting tasks during disasters.

 Experimental results using mobility data during Hurricane Ian in four Florida cities show that the proposed LLM-based framework consistently outperforms traditional methods in most scenarios, indicating its strong ability to comprehend disrupted mobility patterns.
 These findings highlight the potential of integrating structured mobility data with contextual language comprehension to foster more resilient and adaptable forecasts in disaster situations.

 ---